rovale/Innoexp4/README.md

 MQTTLens can be installed from the [chrome web store](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=nl).
 It can connect to an MQTT broker and is able to subscribe and publish to MQTT topics.
 We can use it to test the behavior of our microcontrollers.

 ### Node-RED
-TODO
 We will use Node-RED to gather all our  data.
+As a bonus we can use it to display a dashboard.

 ### Data
-TODO

----
-### Things to do
-  - [ ] Setup one or more Node-red instances.
-They should use a GitHub repository.
-    - [ ] Add flows to store `telemetry`, `status`, and `command` messages.
-      - [ ] Add a timestamp
+This is what we will gather, the more, the better.